Skip to main content

 }

 Now, the wait timestamp can be defined at runtime.
-When running the workflow, you can pass the a specific value as the input:
+When running the workflow, you can pass a specific value as the input:

 // workflow inputs